-The ADC081500 uses a calibrated folding and interpolating architecture that achieves over 7.4 effective bits.
+The ADC08D1000 uses a calibrated folding and interpolating architecture that achieves over 7.5 effective bits.
 The use of folding amplifiers greatly reduces the number of comparators and power consumption.
 Interpolation reduces the number of front-end amplifiers required, minimizing the load on the input signal and further reducing power requirements.
 In addition to other things, on-chip calibration reduces the INL bow often seen with folding architectures.
 The result is an extremely fast, high performance, low power converter.

-The analog input signal that is within the converter's input voltage range is digitized to eight bits at speeds of 200 MSPS to 1.7 GSPS, typical.
+The analog input signal that is within the converter's input voltage range is digitized to eight bits at speeds of 200 MSPS to 1.6 GSPS, typical.
 Differential input voltages below negative full-scale will cause the output word to consist of all zeroes.
 Differential input voltages above positive full-scale will cause the output word to consist of all ones.
-Either of these conditions at the input will cause the OR (Out of Range) output to be activated.
-That is, the single OR output indicates the output code is below negative full scale or above positive full scale.
+Either of these conditions at either the "I" or "Q" input will cause the OR (Out of Range) output to be activated.
+This single OR output indicates when the output code from one or both of the channels is below negative full scale or above positive full scale.

-The ADC081500 has a 1:2 demultiplexer that feeds two LVDS output buses.
+Each of the two converters has a 1:2 demultiplexer that feeds two LVDS output buses.
 The data on these buses provide an output word rate on each bus at half the ADC sampling rate and must be interleaved by the user to provide output words at the full conversion rate.